realm/realm-js/README.md

 If you are using React Native, please also take a look the README for [@realm/react](https://github.com/realm/realm-js/tree/master/packages/realm-react#readme), which provides React hooks to make working with Realm easier.

+Currently, Realm is not compatible with React Native 0.69 or later.

 ## Template apps using Expo for React Native